Xue1iang/mallard_urdf/README.md

 # mallard_urdf
+Mallards simualtaion in Gazebo with urdf robot description.
+It uses freefloating_gazebo package (a lot of elemnts are actually borrowed from frefloating_gazebo_demo pakcage https://github.com/freefloating-gazebo/freefloating_gazebo_demo).
+Using demo is easier to setup control thrusters.
-Mallards simualtaion in Gazebo with urdf description.
-So far I maneged to to make the physics working such as buoyancy force and drag.
-It uses control provided from freefloating.
+So far I maneged to to make the physics working such as buoyancy force, drag and control thrusters.

+The <compensation> tag inside <buoyancy> plugin is a ratio of buoyancy force to gravity (weight); i.e. provides percentage of buoyancy force with respect to gravity.
+If less then 1 the object will sink if bigger it will float.

 Important:
 - add inside bash line for Gazebo path, so it can find the worlds folder: